-Kelley Beaucar Vlahos is the managing editor of The American Conservative magazine
+Kelley Beaucar Vlahos is the executive editor of The American Conservative magazine

 and contributing editor at TAC before taking the helm of the website in June 2017.
 Before that she worked as a writer,

 digital editor and social media maven at WTOP.com

 Beginning her career in 1994 at the Connecticut

 , Vlahos went on to nearly five years of reporting for the Greater Hartford daily,

 Her experience there took her from town and city government and budgets to state